-Naturally Animated Architecture (London: World Scientific, 2108) demonstrates how the movements of the sun, wind and rain can be used to improve the well-being of people in buildings while raising their awareness of sustainable living practices.
-Scannable augmented reality codes embedded in the print edition’s photographs enable more than fifty video and audio clips of natural indoor animation to be accessed using a smart phone.
+Naturally Animated Architecture demonstrates how the movements of the sun, wind and rain can be used to improve the well-being of people in buildings while raising public awareness of sustainable living practices.
+Augmented reality codes embedded in the print edition’s photographs enable more than fifty video and audio clips of natural indoor animation to be accessed using a smart phone.
 This new mode of architectural monograph is available in hardback from WorldScientic.com, and as an eBook from Amazon,Rakuten Kobo and the Apple i-Book Store.
 The eBook edition of Naturally Animated Architecture won the 2018 Digital Book World Award in architecture and a 2019 eLit Book Awards Gold Medal.